issamhas/tumor_detection/README.md

 The main difference is for the normalization I used tensorflow's local response normalization, instead of other methods such as batch_normalization.
 This is because it required the least tuning of parameters and provided default values for the normalization.

-# Results and Steps for improvement
+## Results and Steps for improvement

 The alexnet model gave a prediction accuracy of 78% on 82 testing images.
 The steps taken to imrove prediction results would include:
 1. Preprocesses images to better identify areas of concern
 2. Artificially expand dataset to have more training images
 3. Experiment with different algorithms/models and spend more time tuning hyperparameters.

+## Steps to Run

+If you'd like to run the program, feel free to download my source code.
+The repo doesn't contain the dataset so you would need to go to http://peipa.essex.ac.uk/info/mias.html to download it.